 To make fufu, cassava tubers are peeled, cut into pieces and soaked in water, like for lafun.
 After 3 to 4 days, the soft cassava is mashed.
 Lumps, fibres and other stringy bits are removed.
 The result is further processed by sieving to remove all lumps.
 The ‘smooth’ cassava mash goes in a sack, ‘is weighted down and the cassava ‘whey’ allowed to drain.
-The result is a spongy dough like which is then cooked – like lafun to create the fufu.
+The result is a spongy dough which is then cooked – like lafun to create fufu.

 Fufu is known for it’s fermented aroma and sour taste as well as being super filling – hence the ‘six-to-six’ name.